New release workflow

 Note: There are several different target folders within wyBuild.
 The one most people will use is the "Your program's folder".
 This folder corresponds to the folder where the "wyUpdate.exe" and "client.wyc" files are sitting on your customer's computer (i.e. in your app's base directory).
 This way you don't need to hard code your application paths.

-We're going to re-build wyUpdate.
+If you're going to make an installer for this version, then you'll need to re-build wyUpdate.
 As you'll notice this re-built version will be for inclusion with version 1.2 of your app.
 (Note: Don't include versions of wyUpdate.exe and client.wyc built for other versions of your app.
 Always rebuild wyUpdate.).

 Simply click the "Build updates" button and wyBuild will dynamically scan your files and build the update patches.